void-scape/blaze/README.md

 # Blaze

-Simple low-level libraries for game development in Rust.
+Simple *no_std* libraries for game development in Rust.

 Library | Category | Description
 ------- | -------- | -----------